Skip to content

 After the French Revolution and the Napoleonic upheavals, the French guarantee system was reorganized.
 In 1838 , the new hallmark for French sterling silver was officially adopted: the Head of Minerva .

-Minerva (Athena in Greek mythology) is the goddess of wisdom, arts and crafts.
-Her helmeted head in an octagon, accompanied by the number "1" for the first standard (925 silver), became the official hallmark used by French assay offices.
+Minerva (Athena in Greek mythology) is the goddess of wisdom, the arts, and craftsmanship.
+Her helmeted head within an octagon, accompanied by the number "1" for the first hallmark (925 Silver), became the official mark affixed by French assay offices.

 This hallmark is still in use today.
 Every piece of 925 silver jewelry legally sold in France must bear it.